tlancian/bio_cs/README.md

 ---

-Folder "figures" contains the necessary code to reproduce the figures in our paper.
-Data can be accessed through the links reported in the paper.
+The folder "figures" contains the code required to recreate the figures in our paper, and the data can be obtained by following the instructions provided in the paper.

-* violinplot.py reproduces the violin plots.
+* violinplot.py reproduces the violin plots (Figure 1 and Figure 2).
 *
-*
+* Figure 4 was created using Cytoscape, a graphical user interface (GUI) program.

 ---